 Steelhead

-To evaluate the effects of Alternatives 1–3 on steelhead spawning habitat in the American River, steelhead spawning WUA was estimated for CALSIM II flows at Nimbus Dam under the NAA and Alternatives 1–3 during the December through May spawning and incubation period using the steelhead composite spawning WUA curve (Bratovich et al. 2107) (Figure 11K-10).
+To evaluate the effects of Alternatives 1–3 on steelhead spawning habitat in the American River, steelhead spawning WUA was estimated for CALSIM II flows at Nimbus Dam under the NAA and Alternatives 1–3 during the December through March spawning period using the steelhead composite spawning WUA curve (Bratovich et al. 2107) (Figure 11K-10).

 None of the differences in steelhead mean spawning WUA between Alternatives 1–3 and the NAA are greater than 5% and most are <1% (Table 11K-22).
 This result indicates that Alternatives 1–3 would have little effect on steelhead spawning WUA in the American River.